grpc/proposal/A61-IPv4-IPv6-dualstack-backends.md

 on the address list that the outlier detection policy receives from its parent.

+TODO: when updating map, need to retain subchannels for existing addresses -- maybe instead key map by individual address and point to other equivalent addresses, just like in xds_override_host?

 Currently, the outlier detection policy wraps the subchannels and ejects them by reporting their connectivity state as TRANSIENT_FAILURE.
 As described [above](#generic-health-reporting-mechanism), we will